PratikBorkar04/Machine_learning_basic_project/README.md

 git diff command

 -e is use to install all the housing packages

+fn + f12 use to check basic info of any function

 To set pipeline in heroku we need 3 information